hfp/xconfigure/config/cp2k/README.md

 ./configure-get.sh libint
 ```

 **NOTE**: There are spurious issues about specific target flags requiring a build-system able to execute compiled binaries.
-To avoid cross-compilation (not supported here), please rely on a build sytem that matches the target system.
+To avoid cross-compilation (not supported here), please rely on a build system that matches the target system.

 a) GNU&#160;GCC